ChunHungLiu/queueco.github.io/_posts/2014-12-05-volatility.md

 Figure 2 displays back-tested cumulative percentage returns of our market taker strategy, which shows strong performance over the previous five months.
 The fact that the model works can be attributed to the lasting price impact of large market orders and benefits from price volatility.

-We believe that increased market making activity can reduce volatility by absorbing the price impact of large orders.
+We believe that increased market making activity can reduce volatility by absorbing the price impact of large orders, thus removing the observed inefficiencies and stabilising the ecosystem.

 <p><center>
 <img src="/public/returns.png" alt="StrategyReturns" align="center" width="80%"></img>